-In accordance with 49 CFR Section 21.7(a), every application for financial assistance from the Federal Transit Administration (FTA) must be accompanied by an assurance that the applicant will carry out the program in compliance with DOT's Title VI regulations.
+In accordance with 49 CFR Section 21.7(a), every application for financial assistance from the Federal Transit Administration (FTA) must be accompanied by an assurance that the applicant will conduct the program in compliance with DOT's Title VI regulations.
 This requirement is fulfilled when the Virginia Department of Rail and Public Transportation (DRPT) submits its annual certifications and assurances to FTA.
-DRPT shall collect Title VI assurances from sub- recipients prior to passing through FTA funds.
+DRPT shall collect Title VI assurances from subrecipients prior to passing through FTA funds.

-As part of the Certifications and Assurances submitted to DRPT with the Annual Grant Application and all Federal Transit Administration grants submitted to the DRPT, Colonial Behavioral Health submits a Nondiscrimination Assurance which addresses compliance with Title VI as well as nondiscrimination in hiring (EEO) and contracting (DBE), and nondiscrimination on the basis of disability (ADA).
+As part of the Certifications and Assurances submitted to DRPT with the Annual Grant Application and all Federal Transit Administration grants submitted to the DRPT, Colonial Behavioral Health submits a Nondiscrimination Assurance which addresses compliance with Title VI as well as nondiscrimination in hiring (EEO) and contracting (DBE), and nondiscrimination based on disability (ADA).

-In signing and submitting this assurance, Colonial Behavioral Health confirms to DRPT the agency's commitment to nondiscrimination and compliance with federal and state requirements.
+In signing and submitting this assurance, Colonial Behavioral Health confirms to the DRPT the agency's commitment to nondiscrimination and compliance with federal and state requirements.